apache/beam/learning/prompts/code-explanation/01_io_kafka.md

 ```

 For more information about how to use the KafkaIO connector with the Python SDK for Apache Beam, see [KafkaIO module](https://beam.apache.org/releases/pydoc/current/apache_beam.io.kafka.html).

-For performance metrics of the KafkaIO connector, see [KafkaIO Performance](https://beam.apache.org/performance/io/kafka/).